Rambatino/teer/README.md

 The template passed in has a first key (`names`) which checks for the presence of that variable (it's actually optional to do that check).

 Variables can also be defined in the template itself, and substituted into the output text.
 In the example above, `worst_name` is defined as variable, defined by: `names.sort[-1].key` which means take each row, and sort (ascending is false) the `names` by `count` and take the last row and the `key` is the row member of name and the `value` is the `count` associated with that name.

+As well as this, as count is a column, it can be accessed like `counts` and simple arithmetic operations can be applied to it, such as `counts.mean` or `counts.sum` to get the required value _if filtering is not required_.
+If filtering _is required_ then the correct approach is to filter using the indexes.

 We can inspect the `names` variable, as it elucidates how these methods interact with it: